dcernst/dcernst.github.io/teaching/mat123f22/syllabus.md

 <p>The impediment to action advances action.
 What stands in the way becomes the way.</p>
 <footer><a href="https://en.wikipedia.org/wiki/Marcus_Aurelius">Marcus Aurelius</a></footer>
 </blockquote>

-### Assessment and Grading System ###
-The grading basis for this course is Pass/Fail.
-Satisfactory attendance and completion of all course assignments except one earns a grade of Pass.
-There is no final exam.

 ### Course Materials ###
 There is no textbook for this course.
 All course content will be covered via lectures and homework.